EtaiWil/Convolution_Optimization/README.md

 ```
 https://github.com/EtaiWil/Convolution_Optimization.git
 ```
-2. use the makefile attached and write  ``` make ```
+2. Use the makefile attached and write  ``` make ```
-3. run the program as follow: ``` ./showBMP <imageName> <kernelOption> ``` for example: ```./showBMP gibson_500.bmp 1```
+3. Run the program as follow: ``` ./showBMP <imageName> <kernelOption> ``` for example: ```./showBMP gibson_500.bmp 1```

-another option to run the code is :
+Another option to run the code is :

 1. Clone the repository:
 ```
 https://github.com/EtaiWil/Convolution_Optimization.git
 ```
-2. open linux termianl and type: python3 compare.py <number> e.g python3 compare.py 20 . this command check every picture 20 times on different values
+2. Open Linux termianl and type: python3 compare.py <number> e.g python3 compare.py 20 .
+This command checks every picture 20 times on different values
 and at the end shows the average running time of each picture size and values.